-For more information about Float, click the link below!
+For more information about Burger Lounge, click the link below!

 Our Neighborhood Business District is San Diego's premier entertainment destination.
 Come Shop, Dine, Play and Take Care of Business.
 We have more than 150 Restaurants, casual cafes, bars, taverns and diverse nightclubs!
 There are more than 100 interesting shops and boutiques.
 Find 25 nearby hotels easily.
 Choose from many types of tours or select a specific date to visit to participate in one of our world class special events.
 We are across the street from the San Diego Convention Center, overlooking Petco Park and the San Diego Bay.
 We're also close the San Diego Airport, Horton Plaza, the San Diego Zoo and the City's business district The Gaslamp Quarter Association is here to help!

 The Gaslamp Quarter is the historic heart of San Diego, California.
 It is a 16½ block historical neighborhood in Downtown San Diego and is the center of downtown night life.
 The Quarter is home to many events and festivals, including Mardi Gras in the Gaslamp, Taste of Gaslamp, ShamROCK, a St. Patrick's Day event, the Gaslamp Auto Showcase and more.

 Photo: Nick Biliotti

 The area is listed as a historic district on the National Register of Historic Places as Gaslamp Quarter Historic District.
 Its main period of development began in 1867, when Alonzo Horton bought the land in hopes of creating a new city center closer to the bay, and chose 5th Avenue as its main street.
 After a period of urban decay, the neighborhood underwent urban renewal in the 1980s and 1990s, and is today an energetic business and entertainment district.